 Split vs window AC

-- Split AC make less noise than window AC.
+- Split AC makes less noise than window AC.

-- Window AC need cut outs in the wall for installation.
+- Window AC needs cutouts in the wall for installation.

 What is a ton?